Credited as Righteousness—Romans 4:4-5

 "Now when a man works, his wages are not credited to him as a gift, but as an obligation.
 However, to the man who does not work but trusts God who justifies the wicked, his faith is credited as righteousness" (Romans 4:4-5)

-Anyone who works at job knows that the paycheck that comes at the end of the week isn’t a gift.
-It is the exchange given from the blood, sweat, and tears that come from being employed.
-We give our time, effort, skill, and passion to our employers, and in return they give us money.
+Anyone working a job knows the end of the week paycheck isn’t a gift.
+It’s the result of the blood, sweat, and tears of our labor.
+We give our employers our time, effort, skill, and passions, in return they pay us.

-As Paul points out, God justifies the wicked and in reality, we all fall into that category.
+As Paul points out, God justifies the wicked and in reality, everyone falls into this category.

-This is a good system in the workforce, but a bad deal when it comes to an arrangement with God.
-As Paul notes later on in the letter, the only wage we’d earn on our own merit is death (Rom.
+Necessary in the workforce, but scary with God.
+As Paul notes later in the letter, the only wage earned on our own merit is death (Rom.
 6:23).

-However, the contrast to working and earning something from God is to trust in His grace.
-The beautiful result is that we, too, (Like Abraham in this example) will be credited with righteousness.
+The contrast of earning something from God is to trust in His grace.
+The result is that we, too, (like Abraham in this example) have God’s righteousness.

-Here’s the good news—We don’t have to be good or have it all figured out!
-Trying to only excludes us.
-As Paul points out, God justifies the wicked and in reality, we all fall into that category.
+Good news—It’s not our ability to be good!
+Trying only excludes us.
+As Paul points out, God justifies the wicked and in reality, everyone falls into this category.

 It’s an either-or scenario.
-We can work at trying to be good, do the right things to earn something from God (death), or we come to Him just as we are (wicked) and be credited with a status of always having obeyed everything He said (justified).
+We can earn something from God (death).
+Or we come as we are (wicked) and trust Him.
+God then credits us with always having obeyed everything He said (justified).

-It takes a lot of faith to trust God’s good intent toward us without offering anything in return.
-But the payoff is huge—We are credited with righteousness.
+It takes faith to trust God’s good intent toward us offering nothing in return.
+But the payoff is huge—God gives Jesus’ righteousness.

 Original article published June 30, 2009.